Coronavirus witch-hunt sets Europe ablaze

 - 5G towers

-- Fifth-generation telecommunication technology is designed to improve internet connections, but opponents argue the radiation is harmful to health.
+- The fifth-generation telecommunication technology is designed to improve internet connections, but opponents argue the radiation is harmful to health.
 The technology is built in China and many are also worried about the country’s influence over telecommunications.

 - Rapper Wiz Khalifa, singer Keri Hilson, and actor Woody Harrelson have all used their huge following on social media to spread the 5G conspiracy theory.